 Maybe it was just the lack of oxygen, but, for me, entering Bolivia felt like entering another dimension.
-Bolivia may not be a sexy destination like Brazil, a comfortable destination like Chile, or a friendly destination like Colombia, but if you want to see a place utterly different from anywhere you’ve been, you will find just that in Bolivia.
+Though Bolivia has not traditionally enjoyed the same air play as neighboring Peru, Brazil, or Argentina, you want to see a place utterly different from anywhere you’ve been, this is the place.

 Landlocked and underdeveloped Bolivia is the odd one out in South America.
 With the only indigenous majority in the Americas, Bolivia is as Amerindian as it is Hispanic.

 Lake Titicaca & the Islands

 Straddling the border between Bolivia and Peru, Lake Titicaca is the world’s highest navigable waterway.
 The Incas supposedly originate from two islands on the Bolivian side of the lake, the Sun Island and the Moon Island, which figure prominently in the cosmology and worldview of Bolivia’s indigenous people.

 La Paz is Bolivia’s capital and largest city, but Bolivians claim it is neither.
 For reasons I don’t quite comprehend, Bolivia continues to pretend that Sucre is the national capital, even though its executive and legislative branches are based in La Paz.
 Equally strange, Bolivia downplays the population of La Paz by labeling a large district where more than half of its residents live as a separate city called, El Alto.

 At 3,500 meters, La Paz is the highest altitude capital in the world.
 Even the smallest amount of physical activity had me gasping for breath.

 A friend named Diego introduced me to a Boliviana who he connected with online named Eva.
 Eva volunteered her time to show us around the city, starting with the Valley of the Moon.